coreflexive/coreflexive.github.io/_posts/2024-04-01-choice-algebra.md

 # Choice Algebra

+## Update

+As interesting as I believe this model to be, it is not an accurate specification of the CSP choice operator.
+It *does* show how to write an operator that forms composite objects and demonstrates how to explore its algebraic properties.
+Please feel free to explore this model; just bear in mind that it doesn't describe what I wanted.

+---

 In this model, I demonstrate how to derive a binary operator on `Choice` objects and check some of its algebraic properties.
 We find that the `OpChoice` operator is an idempotent, symmetric monoid.
 This is encouraging because these are precisely the properties required of CSP's choice operator.

 ## Dependencies